polarstoat/stardew-crop-data/README.md

 ## Notes

-#### Helath/Energy restored
+#### Health/Energy restored

-Crops with an `edibility` of `-300` are not consumable and thus do not restore any health or energy.
+Crops with `edibility === -300` are not consumable and thus do not restore any health or energy.

-The amount of health restored by a crop is the [absolute value](https://en.wikipedia.org/wiki/Absolute_value) of its `edibility` (therefore it is never negative).
+The amount of health restored by a crop is `(edibility > 0) ? edibility : 0`.
+It is never negative.

-The amount of energy restored by a crop is 2.5x its `edibility` value (therefore it can be negative).
+The amount of energy restored by a crop is `2.5 * edibility`.
+It can sometimes be negative and remove energy.

 #### Category names